rhubarb-geek-nz/SqlConnection/README.md

 Very simple `PowerShell` module for creating a connection to an `MSSQL` database.

-Build using the `package.ps1` script to create the `SqlConnection.zip` file.
+Build using the `package.ps1` script to create the `rhubarb-geek-nz.SqlConnection.1.0.2.nupkg` file.

 Install by unzipping into a directory on the [PSModulePath](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_psmodulepath)